 Facilities should reward the outstanding efforts of their perioperative nurses by recognizing their dedication, boosting morale, and inspiring continued excellence both individually and as a team.
 Those who work in this field may help to inspire others to join them in this career and help everyone throughout the community understand just how important their role is in patient care.

 How to Celebrate

-By visiting AORN.org, you’ll find lots of ways to celebrate, including posters that that be used to decorate your workplace, raising awareness of the 2018 Perioperative Nurses Week.
+By visiting AORN.org, you’ll find lots of ways to celebrate, including posters that that be used to decorate your workplace, raising awareness of Perioperative Nurses Week.
 Facilities and staff can also honor their colleagues, mentors and perioperative team by making donations in their name to the AORN Foundation.
 Of courses, perioperative RNs and their colleagues can also give shout outs through the various social networking sites too.

 Inspiring Others to Become a Perioperative Nurse

 If you’re a perioperative nurse, do you love your job?
 If so, think about what you love about it and try to inspire others who are on the path to becoming a nurse to enter the field.
 Many are in this role because they enjoy the fast pace and, no two days are the same.
 It can be very gratifying to see someone come into surgery, knowing afterward that they’ll heal and be able to go on living their lives.
 This specialty also offers lots of flexibility, with opportunities in surgical centers that allow for weekends off, or to work flexible shifts in a hospital that’s open 24/7.
 Perioperative nurses can also work in travel nurse positions, seeing the country while enjoying various challenges and making great pay.